 - Does she sound like she is afraid to share her sexual history?

 - Does she allude to a lack of open conversations about birth control with her family or friends?

 Physicians can take this opportunity to put themselves in the patient’s shoes and see it from their perspective.
-Why are they scared?
-And what can we do to make them feel more comfortable?
+We can try to understand why they are scared.
+And what we can do to make them feel more comfortable.